containerbuildsystem/osbs-docs/docs/users.rst

   "i686" packages in the compose.

 modular_koji_tags
-  List of Koji tags in which the modular Koji Content Generator builds are tagged.
-Such builds will be included in the compose.
+  List of Koji tags that have modules tagged into them.
+The latest version of each module ``name::stream`` in these tags will be included in the compose.
+  When ``true`` is specified instead of a list, the Koji build tag of the Koji build target will be used instead.

+module_resolve_tags
-  When ``true`` is specified instead of list, koji build tag of the koji build target will be used instead.
+  List of Koji tags to use when resolving the modules in ``modules``.
+When ``true`` is specified instead of a list, the Koji build tag of the Koji build target will be used instead.

 build_only_content_sets